IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumesnapshot.md

 VolumeSnapshotClass needs to be present before a VolumeSnapshot can be created.
 For more information, see [Creating a VolumeSnapshotClass](creating_volumesnapshotclass.md).

-**Note:**

--   IBM® FlashCopy® function is referred to as the more generic volume snapshots and cloning within this documentation set.
-Not all supported products use the FlashCopy function terminology.
+**Note:** This section refers to both the IBM FlashCopy® function and Snapshot function in Spectrum Virtualize storage systems.

 When creating volume snapshots, be sure to follow all of the snapshot configurations, found in [Compatibility and requirements](../installation/install_compatibility_requirements.md) before snapshot creation.